home-assistant/companion.home-assistant/docs/integrations/url-handler.md

 Query parameters are passed as a dictionary in the call.

+If multiple servers are connected to an iOS or mac app, you will be prompted to select a server when handling a `navigate` link, `call_service`, or `fire_event`  links will be handled using the first server in the list.

 ## Navigate
 This allows you to update the frontend page location via a deeplink.
 This requires version 2021.3 or later.